Paying discount points for a mortgage is an option that allows home buyers to spend more now to save later.

 - When will I break even by recovering the upfront cost for points?

-- Why am I required to pay points for a home loan?
+- Why do I have to pay points for a mortgage?

 - Where are "points" on the Loan Estimate?